Ready to Grow Your Email List?

 The first thing to consider is which company will host your email marketing account.
 There are lots of options.
 The main question to ask yourself is:

-Which company offers more bells, whistles, and services than I need right now that will benefit my business in five years?
+Which company offers more bells, whistles, and services than I need right now that will benefit my business in the future?

 There’s nothing wrong with low-cost providers.
 You can start with the cheapest option, but will cheap add value to your business?